byemc/PSMetadataLib/README.md

 - [shinonome.rocks/bye/psmetadatalib](https://shinonome.rocks/bye/psmetadatalib) [upstream]
 - [github/byemc/psmetadatalib](https://github.com/byemc/PSMetadataLib)

->[!NOTE]
+> [!note]
->Development is primarily performed on shinonome.rocks.
+> Development is primarily performed on shinonome.rocks.
 GitHub is provided as an easy way to contribute code changes via pull requests or to report issues.
+> Code updates to shinonome.rocks will be mirrored instantly to GitHub, but code updates to GitHub may take time to sync to shinonome.rocks.